Local & Regional History

 BB212

-St. Francis of Rome Church Community: An Illustrated History
+St. Frances of Rome Church Community: An Illustrated History

 To celebrate the history of one of Louisville's oldest and most vital Catholic parishes, Father Jerry Eifler and Steve Wiser have created a lively and thorough look back at the people and milestone events in the church's development and evolution, by weaving personal memories with hundreds of archival photos along with the original research of Charles W. Beckman, Sr.